-While Fiji's legislation on Health and Safety [specifically Section 26-(1) of Health and Safety at Work Act 1996 and Regulation 6-(1) of Health and Safety at Work to the requirements of
+While Fiji's legislation on Health and Safety [specifically Section 26-(1) of Health and Safety at Work Act 1996 and Regulation 6-(1) of Health and Safety at Work (Administration) Regulations 1997] conform to the requirements of Article 4 and 5 of the Convention, Articles 6 and 7 are not captured in Fiji's Health and Safety legislation; nor are the reactions are helicone.

-(Administration) Regulations 1997 | conform

-Article 4 and 5 of the

-Convention, Articles 6 and

-7 are not captured in Figs

-Health and Safety

-legislation; nor are the

-practices are being

-currently undertaken by the

-relevant competent agency

-Fiji, namely National

-Occupational Health and
+practices are being currently undertaken by the relevant competent agency Fiji, namely National Occupational Health and Sefety Services (NOHSS).

-Selety Services (NOHSS).

-^{1 }P155 - Protocol of 2002 to the Occupational Safety and Health Convention, 1981."
-Protocol P155 - Protocol of 2002 to the Occupational Safety and Health Convention, 1981, International Labor Organization, www.ilo.org/dyn/nomileo/en/ffp=NORMIJXFUINGA12100NGANGANGANGANGANGANGAP12100 JLO CODENGAP155.
+^{1 }P155 - Protocol of 2002 to the Occupational Safety and Health Convention, 1981.
+Protocol P155 - Protocol of 2002 to the Occupational Safety and Health Convention, 1981, International Labor Organization, www.ilc.org/dyn/nomino/en/Ptp=NORMLEXPUIDNAA12100NAANAANAANONAA12100NAAP12100 ILO CODENAAP135.